adelr/DinkumDataBlog/content/post/2019-03-28-polyglot_wrangling.md

 #### ▶ R
-This the same approach as in Python.
+This is essentially the same approach as in Python.

 ```r